The corona virus is already harming the global economy. Here's why it could get really scary - The Media HQ

 However, China is also more vulnerable to a crisis than 17 years ago when SARS broke out.

-“It has a much higher level of debt, trade tensions with a large trading partner and its growth has slowed down over the past few years, which is a weak starting point for dealing with such a crisis,” said Raphie Hayat, senior economist at Dutch Bank ING.
+“It has a much higher level of debt, trade tensions with a large trading partner and its growth has slowed down steadily over the past few years, which is a weak starting point for dealing with such a crisis,” said Raphie Hayat, senior economist at Dutch Bank Rabobank.

 Capital Economics analysts expect the government to announce further measures in the coming days.
 If the virus continues to spread, they believe that Beijing will have to give up its long-term efforts to get its debt under control and pump money directly into the economy.

-Note: Correction: In an earlier version of this story, Raphie Hayat’s employer was misidentified.